Connormiha/gulp-minify-cssnames/README.md

 ##### options.postfix
 Type: `String`
-Default: `--s--`
+Default: `"--s--"`

-Alternative postfix for css names
+Alternative postfix for css names.
+`Important: postfix should be valid for css class and id`